Coalitions in Routing Games: A Worst-Case Perspective: Model and Game Theoretic Formulations

+In $G(V,E)$, we associate with each link a performance function $T_e(\cdot)$, which corresponds to the {\em cost per unit of flow} through link $e$ and only depends on the total flow $f_e$.
+Furthermore, we impose the following assumptions on $T_e(f_e)$: \begin{list}{S\theenumi}{\usecounter{enumi}} \item $T_e ( f_e )$ is continuous and strictly increasing in $f_e$. \item $T_e : [0, \infty ) \rightarrow [0, \infty]$. \item For every flow profile $\mathbf{f}$, if not all costs are finite then at least one user with infinite cost can change its own strategy to make its cost finite. \end{list} Cost functions that comply with the above assumptions shall be referred to as {\em standard}.
 The performance measure of a user $i \in \cN$ is given by a cost function $J^i ( \bff )$.
-In our case, the performance of a link $l$ is manifested through some function $\Tl ( \fl )$, which measures the cost per unit of flow on the link, and depends on the link's total flow.
-For example, $\Tl$ may be the delay of link $l$.
-Specifically, we consider users whose cost functions assume the following form: \begin{list}{S\theenumi}{\usecounter{enumi}} \item $J^i$ is the sum of link cost functions i.e., $J^i ( \bff )= \sum_{l \in \cL} \Jli ( \bfl )$. \item $\Jli ( \fli , \fl ) = \fli \cdot \Tl ( \fl )$. \item $\Tl : [0, \infty ) \rightarrow [0, \infty )$. \item $\Tl ( \fl )$ is positive, strictly increasing and convex. \item $\Tl ( \fl )$ is continuously differentiable. \item $\Tl ( \fl ) = $ \end{list} Cost functions that comply with the above assumptions shall be referred to as {\it standard}.
-Agents with standard cost functions are denoted as {\em atomic users}.
-An $N$-tuple of positive values $\bJ = (J^1, J^2, \ldots , J^N)$ is said to be a {\em feasible cost vector} if there is a feasible (routing) strategy profile $\bff \in \bf {F}$ such that, for all $1 \leq i \leq N$, $J^i = J^i(\bff)$.
+In bottleneck routing games, $J^i ( \bff )$ corresponds to the performance of the worst-case link, and in additive routing games it corresponds to the sum of all link performances in the system.
+An $N$-tuple of positive values $\bJ = (J^1, J^2, \ldots , J^N)$ is said to be a {\em feasible cost vector} if there is a feasible routing strategy flow profile $\bff \in \bf {F}$ such that, for all $1 \leq i \leq N$, $J^i = J^i(\bff)$.
 Denote the set of feasible cost vectors by $\mathcal{\cJ}$.
-It follows from our assumptions on standard cost functions that the minimization of $J^i(\bf f)$ is equivalent to the following {\em Karush-Kuhn-Tucker (KKT)} \cite{KKT} conditions: for every $\forall l,n \in \cL$,

-In the remainder of the paper we will refer to (\ref{atomic_user_conditions}) as the {\em Best-Response dynamics of an atomic user}.
-Note that if $\Tl ( \fl )$ is the average delay per unit of flow, then the corresponding standard cost function is the widely used total delay function (in our case, per user).
-We also note that the technical Assumption {\em S6} holds for interesting classes of cost functions, such as link delays under the $M/M/1$ queueing model, where $T_l(f_l) = \frac{1}{c_l-f_l}$.
-Finally, we order the links such that $\forall l<n, c_l \leq c_n$.
-Hence, assumption S6 effectively implies a ``quality'' ordering of the links.
-In the rest of the paper, cost functions shall be assumed to be “standard”.